Fact vs. Truth vs. Story

-We all think we know truth: something that is immutable and defined outside oneself to the greater whole.
-Sadly this is why people look to judges, priests and outside experts to define / limit their truth.
+We all think we know the truth: something that is immutable and defined outside oneself to the greater whole.
+Sadly this is why people look to judges, priests, and outside experts to define/limit their truth.

 Truth has two different aspects.
 Inner Truth and Outer Truth.

 The outer truth would be the truths defined by a larger universal standard.
 For instance: The Tao being undefined can be considered to be a universal truth.

 Inner truths are truths which are defined by each person relative to their own life.

 So for a Taoist, questions fall into two categories: Outer Truth and Inner Truth.
 Questions that fall in the zone of Outer truth are questions that can be answered outside a person’s nature.
 For example: What is Red?
 Red is a color, defined by being a particular wavelength of light… pretty clear cut right?
 Nope.